Best Tips for Abdominoplasty Scar Fading & Care

 Book your appointment online now

-While genetics play a role in healing, the skill and technique of your surgeon significantly influences the appearance of scars.
+While genetics plays a role in healing, the skill and technique of your surgeon significantly influence the appearance of scars.

 Understanding that Abdominoplasty scars are inevitable can help manage expectations, but they don’t have to be a source of stress.
 Advanced surgical techniques and proper post-operative care can make a world of difference.